 Acceptance of exhibits from commercial and non-profit organizations does not necessarily indicate CSTA’s endorsement of products or services.

 The official show decorator is GES.
 GES will provide you with shipping instructions and order forms for booth furniture, carpet, electrical, and other services after your booth is confirmed and at least 6 weeks before the start of the show.
-All exhibitors are expected to comply with any union requirements in effect and as outlined in the “SHOW SITE WORK RULES” section of the Exhibitor kit.
+All exhibitors are expected to comply with any union requirements in effect and as outlined in the “SHOW SITE WORK RULES” section of the Exhibitor Kit.
+Please note GES policies: